eunomia-bpf/eunomia-bpf/README.md

     ```bash
     # download the release from https://github.com/eunomia-bpf/eunomia-bpf/releases/latest/download/ecli
     $ wget https://aka.pw/bpf-ecli -O ecli && chmod +x ./ecli
-    $ sudo ./ecli run https://eunomia-bpf.github.io/eunomia-bpf/sigsnoop/package.json # simply run a pre-compiled ebpf code from a url
+    $ sudo ./ecli https://eunomia-bpf.github.io/eunomia-bpf/sigsnoop/package.json # simply run a pre-compiled ebpf code from a url
-    $ sudo ./ecli run sigsnoop:latest # run with a name and download the latest version bpf tool from our repo
+    $ sudo ./ecli sigsnoop:latest # run with a name and download the latest version bpf tool from our repo
     ```

 - very small and simple!
 The library itself `<1MB` and no `LLVM/Clang` dependence, can be embedded easily in you project